coderanknarsi/RezKyoo/README.md

-Absolutely.
-Here's a clear, concise project description you can drop into your GitHub repo’s `README.md` or use as a comment block so GitHub Copilot understands the context and generates relevant code:

----

 ### 🧠 Project Overview: Rezkyoo AI Restaurant Assistant

 This Node.js backend powers **Rezkyoo**, an AI-driven restaurant reservation assistant that integrates: